-Figure 24.
+Figure 25.
 Ports for cables

-Plug GPS module into the iPORT with coiled cable.
-When powering on, GPS ON sign should be displayed at the upper right corner of the hand controller.
-If you want to use the iPort for another accessory, such as WIFI adapter (iStarFi #7434), or electronic focuser (#8451/#8452), you may disconnect the GPS module after it picks up satellites signals and displays GPS OK on hand controller.
+If you want to use the iPort for another accessory, such as wi-fi adapter (iStarFi #7434), or electronic focuser (#8451/#8452), you may disconnect the GPS module after it picks up satellites signals and displays GPS OK on hand controller.
 (It takes about 1 to 2 minutes in normal conditions).

-STEP 10.
+STEP 9.
 Setting up the Hand Controller